310mc/https-310mc.github.io-tl/source/_posts/small_stories/crossroad.md

 For some reason, Tenshouin-kun was on the floor, tied up in a corner.
 Obviously, as an ally of justice, I had no choice but to help him.

-So I desperately tried to make negotiations with them, and they promised that, as long as I sing onstage and entertain them, they would untie Tenshouin-kun.
+So I desperately tried to make negotiations with them, and I got them to promise me that, as long as I sing onstage and entertain them, they would untie Tenshouin-kun.

-And that’s why I started singing.
+And that’s why I was singing.
 {% endbubble %}

 {% bubble Keito %}
 <th>(Huh… so that’s what happened, I get it now.
-I should've known that bribing some delinquents to do your bidding wouldn't go that well.)</th>
+I should’ve known that bribing some delinquents to do your bidding wouldn’t go that well.)</th>

 <th>(They changed the plan as they pleased, without ever giving thought to what was really intended… They’re beyond help — Actually, no, our plan was probably just too weak.)</th>

-…That must’ve been unfortunate for you.
+…Well, that must’ve been unfortunate for you, to say the least.
 {% endbubble %}

 {% img /img/es/eventstory/crossroad/1_5.jpg %}